Happy Stories, Mostly (Cerita-cerita Bahagia, Hampir Seluruhnya) by Norman Erikson Pasaribu

 Sandra, Inanguda.
 Tongtong Sandra goarku.—Sandra has always been my name.

-First, “So, What’s your name Sandra?”, the third short story in the book.
-In this piece Pasaribu introduces us to a grieving mother.
-The mother’s life has revolved around her son that has passed on (this is established in the first sentence of the story so it’s not a spoiler at all).
-The death of her son has shook her to the core that she is now numbed by grief.
-All her life she has given everything to her son from her time, money, and even her identity.
-Distraught by tragedy she takes it upon herself to travel to Vietnam to find the son she lost.
+So, What’s your name Sandra?
+In this third short story, Pasaribu introduces us to a grieving mother.
+The mother’s life has revolved around her son but with her son’s sudden death she loses a piece of her own identity (non-spoiler).
+The death of her son has stunned her to her core, so much so that she is now numbed by grief.
+All her life she had given everything to her son.
+Distraught by tragedy, she takes it upon herself to travel to Vietnam to find answers relating to her son’s death.

 Everyone was convinced the child was fated to be forever alone.
 But he had one friend, who was very skinny and very small.

-Henri thought it was the most ridiculous short story he has ever read.
-With the passing of time Henri forgets about this story, graduating high school and then goes to university in Jakarta.
-The story reappears when Henri over hears an annoying classmate mentioning it to a group of other students.
+The True Story of the Story of the Giant.
+This is the longest story in the book and is the most compelling of the bunch.
+The story is told from the perspective of Henri who stumbles upon a short story that has followed him throughout his teens into his early twenties.
+At first Henri thought it was the most ridiculous short story he has ever read.
+With the passing of time Henri forgets about this story.
+Graduating high school and then goes to university in Jakarta.
+The story then reappears when Henri overhears an annoying classmate mentioning it to a group of other students who later becomes his rival.

 “He’s the Lord,” says Tula, “And he doesn’t care about me anymore.

-Third is “Ad maiorem de gloriam”, the piece that focuses on faith and the humanity.
+Ad maiorem de gloriam.
+This story focuses on faith and the humanity.
 This piece hits close to home because I went to Catholic school for 12 years and I was baptized when I was a baby in a church.
 I grew up surrounded by nuns and priests all my life and spent my early mornings or evenings every Sunday at church with my family.
 Faith is engrained in my DNA basically.
 It’s intriguing to see that Pasaribu writes this story from a perspective of a retired nun—Sister Tula—that yearns to feel alive with purpose after being admitted into a convent filled with fellow retirees.

 In this piece Pasaribu discusses faith and questions it through Sister Tula.
 Reading through the book there is always a room that the characters in the stories feels confined to.
 For me Pasaribu manifested the complexities associated with being a queer person of faith in Ad maiorem de gloriam.